-Have you ever wondered what that pink layer of meat is that hovers just under the surface?
+Have you ever wondered what that pink layer of meat is that hovers just under the surface of your brisket?

-That beautiful pink layer that nestles itself just under the bark is called the smoke rings.
+That pink layer that nestles itself just under the bark is called the smoke rings.

 Smoke rings are the emblem of a top-quality BBQ.